oxidecomputer/terraform-provider-oxide/docs/resources/oxide_instance.md

 This resource manages instances.

--> Boot disk, disk attachment, and network interface updates will stop and reboot the instance.
+-> Updates will stop and reboot the instance.

 -> When setting a boot disk, the boot disk ID should also be included as part of `disk_attachments`.